2023 Fringe Festival Lottery Application Information

 What you get

-- Five scheduled performances
+- Five scheduled performances (no longer than 60 minutes each)

 - A professional-grade, well-equipped accessible venue (with additional wheelchair access or other accommodations for artists, available by request).